jackzheng2496/learningC/README.md

   Not too sure how that works because I thought C just read instructions from top to bottom.
 I am assuming there exist some sort of jump command in place of those predefined functions ?? -3/10/16
+- Pointers hold the address of where the variables are being held in memory. ex) char *names[] = {"jack"};
+      'names' hold the address of where the first element of the array is held in this case, 'names' points to "jack".
+  Pointers can be used to access the elements of an array the same way index works.
+  - 3/11/16